 Continuity mistake: When the German colonel crash lands in the Channel, he first hangs directly under his upside-down plane before he has to let go, and the plane zooms in a straight line away from him.
 But as he resurfaces in the foreground, the plane comes in from the background's left before landing in the water.

 Continuity mistake: The number of tail fins on the "American" aircraft changes from two to three depending on the shot.

 Continuity mistake: In some scenes the "Antoinette" flown by the British flyer has authentic, thin "wing warping" wings.
 In other scenes it has thick modern glider wings with ailerons.
 This was done because the authentic machine wasn't very airworthy and was modified during the shooting.

-Other mistake: The Japanese plane and the German plane are actually the same aircraft, a British Design called an "Eardly Billing".
+Other mistake: The Japanese plane and the German plane are actually the same aircraft type, a British Design called an "Eardly Billing."
 The "Japanese" version is re-dressed with canvas partitions between the wings, painted dragons, etc, the "German" has no canvas and German eagles, but they are the same machine.

 Plot hole: Before the race starts, Sir Percy intends to sabotage some of the other fliers.
 He announces to Courtney that he had lured Dubois away by giving him the address of Courtney's daughter, but later, when the race starts, there is nothing wrong with Dubois' machine even though Sir Percy had the chance.

 Continuity mistake: When Sir Percy attempts to spy the other fliers from the hangar roof, he uses a ladder to get to the top.
 But when Dubois startles him and he slides off the roof, the ladder on the roof slope is gone.